SteelCompendium/compendium/docs/Bestiary/monsters/Monsters/Elves Wode/Statblocks/Wode Elf Warleader.md

 > | --------------- | ---------------------------: |
 > | **📏 10 burst** | **🎯 Each ally in the area** |
 >
-> **Effect:** Each non-minion target can make a free strike, then each target shifts up to 3 squares .
+> **Effect:** Each non-minion target can make a free strike, then each target shifts up to 3 squares.
 A target who has cover or concealment at the end of this shift can attempt to hide at the end of the warleader's turn.

 <!-- -->
 > ❗️ **Wode Sickness**